Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 No more sanctions for you.

-This is turning into Donald Trump now.
+He's turning into Donald Trump now.

-So what what does the the British government do?
+So what does the British government do?

-Well they release an app that makes it easier to become uh a UK citizen or a British citizen, which uh immediately skyrocketed to third in the Apple app store.
+Well, they release an app that makes it easier to become a UK citizen or a British citizen, which immediately skyrocketed to third in the Apple App Store amongst the life in the UK test.

-I like the way you have to pay five quid for it though.
+I like the way you have to pay five quid for it, though.

 We pay that.

-They get their own.
+They get their.

-Oh, yeah, yeah, no, they're but like they're they're thinking we'll recoup some of our money here.
+But they're thinking we'll recoup some of our money here.

 Yeah, yeah.

-Um, but it's not much better.
+But it's not much better.

 I've been through Field Station a few times.

-Uh this took longer than the Empire State Building to build.
+This took longer than the Empire State Building to build.

 Sounds about right, yeah.

-I saw something very similar to the Lib Dem, not uh Davy, but just some other random Lib Dem.
+I saw something very similar, the Lib Dem, not a debut, but just some other random Lib Dem standing on a staircase saying, this took 10 years to build, but it's finally done.

-It's like isn't that not good?
+And it's like, isn't that not good?

 That's really bad.

-Like three million or something.
+Like 3 million or something?

-Um less than that, 1.25 million.
+Less than that, 1.25 million.

 And who can guess what it actually costs?